MicrosoftDocs/visualstudio-docs/docs/ide/managing-application-resources-dotnet.md

 To use the new Resource Explorer, you need to have a .NET project that contains one or more resource files (`.resx`).
 To open the Resource Explorer, right-click on any resource file in the Solution Explorer and select **Open With** > **Resource Explorer**.
 Alternatively, you can use the keyboard shortcut **Ctrl**+**Alt**+**R**.

 When you open the new Resource Explorer, on the left side, you see an overview of all the resources you’ve stored alongside the locales for each file.
 You can configure which locales are visible in the datagrid.
-This streamlined interface allows you to compare translations side by side and even edit them in place.
+This interface allows you to compare translations side-by-side and edit them in place.

 :::image type="content" alt-text="Screenshot of the grid view of resources." source="media/vs-2022/resources-explorer/grid-view.png" lightbox="media/vs-2022/resources-explorer/grid-view.png":::